damiaojr/clean-arch-template/src/Application/README.md

 # APPLICATION

-This layer contains all application logic.
+This layer contains the application logic.
+It handles the CQRS and domain events.

 It is dependent on the domain layer, but has no dependencies on any other layer or project.

-This layer defines interfaces that are implemented by outside layers.
-For example, if the application needs to access a database, a new interface would be added to application and an implementation would be created within  infrastructure.
+The persistence layer is accessed by Domain interfaces.